 And if you’ve made pulled pork in a crock pot before, I’d love some input.
 I’m completely baffled by the process.

-Clean Eating BBQ Pork Stew
+Pork Stew Recipe

-- 8 pork loin chops
+- 4 lb. pork loin chops (about 8 chops)

-- 3 cups chicken stock
+- 3 cups chicken broth

-- 1 onion, sautéed or caramelized in 2 tsp. olive oil
+- 2 tsp. olive oil

-- 2 tablespoons onion powder
+- 2 tbsp. onion powder

-- 1 tablespoon garlic powder
+- 1 tbsp. garlic powder

 - Place all ingredients in a 5 quart (or larger) crock pot and cook on high for 6-8 hours.

-- When the pork reaches at least 165 degrees F on a meat thermometer and the potatoes are easily pierced with a fork or knife, it's done.
-Allow to cool and serve.
+- When the pork reaches at least 165 degrees F. on a meat thermometer and the potatoes are easily pierced with a fork or knife, it's done.

 - Chop up the meat into bite-sized pieces.